 Find the mortgage that's right for you

-They also differ from standard buy-to-let mortgages, which only allow properties to be rented on a short-term tenancy basis of a minimum term of six months to a year.
-With holiday lets you will typically have seasonal rentals and longer periods of vacancy than a buy-to-let property - although you can typically charge much higher rent for a holiday let.
+They also differ from standard buy-to-let mortgages, which only allow residential properties to be rented on a short-term tenancy basis for a minimum term of six months to a year.
+Holiday let mortgages typically allow seasonal rentals and longer periods of vacancy than an ordinary buy-to-let property, but no single let can be longer than 31 days.

-A holiday home, therefore, has the potential to make more money overall than a standard residential rental property.
-However, because of the fluctuation between seasons lenders are a bit more cautious when calculating loans for this purpose.
-They will typically use the average of your weekly achievable rent across low, medium and high seasons.
+A holiday rental has the potential to make more money overall than a standard residential rental property due to much higher rental charges.
+However, fluctuating occupancy between seasons can make lenders a bit more cautious when calculating loans for this purpose.
+They usually use the combined average of your weekly achievable rent across low, medium and high seasons.

-The criteria are generally stricter for holiday let mortgages than buy-to-let mortgages, as they are considered to be more risky due to the short term and seasonal letting pattern.
-As with any other mortgage, criteria will also vary between lenders, but will usually include:
+Holiday let mortgage criteria are usually stricter than traditional buy-to-let mortgages, due to the increased risk.
+As always, criteria also varies between lenders, but will usually include:

 Most lenders require applicants to be homeowners